gitsumhubs/decluttarr-enhanced/README.md

 - Steers whether files within torrents are marked as 'not download' if they match one of these conditions
   1) They are less than 100% available
   2) They are not one of the desired file types supported by the *arr apps:
-  3) They contain one of these words (case insensitive) and are smaller than 500 MB:
+  3) They contain one of these words (case-insensitive) and are smaller than 500 MB:
      - Trailer
      - Sample

 - If all files of a torrent are marked as 'not download' then the torrent will be removed and blacklisted
-- Note that this is only supported when qBittorrent is configured in decluttarr and it will turn on the setting 'Keep unselected files in ".unwanted" folder' in qBittorrent
+- Note that this is only supported when qBittorrent is configured in decluttarr, and it will turn on the setting 'Keep unselected files in ".unwanted" folder' in qBittorrent
 - Type: Boolean
 - Permissible Values: True, False
 - Is Mandatory: No (Defaults to False)